PQ-GCN: Enhancing Text Graph Question Classification with Phrase Features: Related Work

 \subsection{Text Classification Using Text Graphs}

 TextGCN~\cite{Yao_Mao_Luo_2019} pioneered approaching text classification as a node classification problem.
-Yao et al. constructs a corpus-level graph with document nodes and word nodes---pointwise mutual information (PMI) as word-word edge weights and text frequency-inverse document frequency (TF-IDF) as word-document edge weights---and applies a 2-layer GCN to obtain the class output.
+Yao et al. constructs a corpus-level graph with document nodes and word nodes---PMI as word-word edge weights and Text Frequency-Inverse Document Frequency (TF-IDF) as word-document edge weights---and applies a 2-layer GCN to obtain the class output.
 Several works propose similar graph construction and node initialization based on TextGCN, with more efficient or better regularized graph propagation~\cite{pmlr-v97-wu19e-sgc,zhu2021s2gc}.

 Other works have also explored multi-graphs instead of a single corpus-level graph.
 TensorGCN~\cite{Liu_You_Zhang_Wu_Lv_2020} builds a tensor graph from three separate graphs: semantic graph via word embeddings, syntactic graph via grammar parsing, and sequential graph via PMI values.
 Each of these graphs has different word-word edge weights while sharing the same TF-IDF values for word-document edge weights, and they undergo intra- and inter-graph propagation.
-ME-GCN~\cite{wang2022megcnmultidimensionaledgeembeddedgraph} constructs a graph that has multi-dimensional word-word, word-document, and document-document edges, using Word2Vec and Doc2Vec embeddings and similarity scores.
-SHINE~\cite{wang-etal-2021-hierarchical} uses
+ME-GCN~\cite{wang2022megcnmultidimensionaledgeembeddedgraph} constructs a graph that has multi-dimensional word-word, word-document, and document-document edges, using Word2Vec and Doc2Vec embeddings for node features, and normalized embedding distance and TF-IDF for edge features.
+SHINE~\cite{wang-etal-2021-hierarchical} uses word graphs based on three word-level relationships---PMI, POS tag co-occurrence, and cosine similarities between embeddings of entity pairs appearing in the corpus---which are easy to obtain at a low cost using common natural language processing techniques.

 While node classification is a transductive approach, where one needs to build a corpus-level graph consisting both train and test document nodes, InducT-GCN~\cite{inductgcn} extends the task into a inductive approach, where a training corpus graph is constructed first similarly to TextGCN, and any new test corpus is built as a virtual subgraph for inference.